Privacy Policy

 Data deletion

-Deleting the app deletes all of Drome's data from your device (aside from copies in device backups or exports you created yourself).
-There is nothing to delete on any server, because there is no server.
+Deleting the app removes all of Drome's local data from your device (aside from copies in device backups or exports you created yourself).
+If you created an account, you can delete it from within the app; deleting your account removes your account, synced events, group memberships, and sessions from the server.
+If you never signed in, there is nothing on any server to delete.

 Children

-Drome collects no data from anyone, including children.
+Drome is not directed at children and collects no data from anyone, including children, who does not create an account.

 Changes to this policy